-Tribal STAR is a training and technical assistance program of the Academy for Professional Excellence, SDSU School of Social Work that focuses on building collaborations that improve outcomes for American Indian/Alaska Native children in child welfare.
+Tribal STAR is a training and technical assistance program that focuses on building collaborations that improve outcomes for Native American children in the juvenile dependency system.
 “STAR” is an acronym for Successful Transitions for Adult Readiness, honoring the original program from which Tribal STAR evolved in 2003.

-Tribal STAR has a community advisory workgroup (Seventh Generation Workgroup) and a judicial advisory board (state and tribal court judges) that guide our local, state, and national efforts.
-We work with state agencies: the California Department of Social Services, California Social Work Education Center (CalSWEC), and the Judicial Council).
+Tribal STAR believes that meaningful partnerships are the key to reducing disproportionality and creating lasting change to support Native American children and families.
+Tribal STAR is guided by a Community Leadership Team, comprised of Elders and experienced child welfare and legal professionals.
+We are a part of the Seventh Generation Workgroup, a community advisory workgroup comprised of Tribal Social Services, Tribal leadership, academics, county social services, probation, legal services, and other related resources.
+We work with state agencies including the California Department of Social Services, the Office of Tribal Affairs (OTA), California Social Work Education Center (CalSWEC), and the Judicial Council.
 We promote national efforts to improve outcomes for Indian children and families and are an official partner of the National Capacity Building Resource Center for Tribes (Children’s Bureau), and collaborate with the National Council of Juvenile and Family Court Judges.

 This mission of Tribal STAR is to ensure culture, community, and resources for Indian children in child welfare and promote compliance with the Indian Child Welfare Act (ICWA 1978).

-We envision the day when all Tribal foster youth have successfuly transitioned to adulthood, and are healthy contributing members of our community because they maintained connection to their Tribe, culture, and resources.
+We envision the day when all Tribal foster youth have successfully transitioned to adulthood, and are healthy contributing members of our community because they maintained connection to their Tribe, culture, and resources.

 Sunni Dominguez (Iipay Nation of Santa Ysabel)